Delph-Sunny/03-PasswordWithJavaScript/README.md

 ## Installation

 Click on this [link] or download the entire repository, unzip the files and double-click on `index.html` to see the page in an internet browser.
 Click on the button to generate a new password.
+Answer each prompt to get your customized password.

 ## Images of a Password Generator  :mag_right: